 Substitute teachers are to be considered guests in our school.
 It is the responsibility of students to see that every courtesy and assistance is offered to substitutes.
-Substitutes have been instructed not to give out hall passes.
 Substitutes have also been instructed to send students who repeatedly disrupt the class or show disrespect to other people in the class to the front office.